 There are over 56 Northern Irish place names and over 100 place names from the Republic of Ireland that exist in different parts of the world, named after counties on the island of Ireland.
 Even beyond Earth, there are Irish place names.
 On Mars, there are several, including Beltra crater; Clogh crater, Dromore crater, Fenagh crater, Glendore crater, Lismore crater, Louth crater, Navan crater, Tara crater and Wicklow crater.

-These places that exist outside of the island of Ireland are due to what is commonly referred to as Irish diaspora.
+These places that exist outside of the island of Ireland are due to what is commonly referred to as Irish diaspora more than Irish Heritage.
 Irish diaspora refers to Irish people and their descendants who live outside of Ireland.

 These people and their descendants then named their new-found-land after Irish place names and that is why today there are so many around the world, predominantly in the US where over 36 million people claim Irish as their primary ethnicity.

-Other countries who have large Irish-descendant populations are Argentina; Bermuda, Canada, Puerto Rico, Chile, Uruguay, Mexico, Australia, South Africa and New Zealand.
+Other countries who have large Irish-descendant populations and rich Irish Heritage are Argentina; Bermuda, Canada, Puerto Rico, Chile, Uruguay, Mexico, Australia, South Africa and New Zealand.